Tec 4 Gerald J. Sterken

-After the war, the U.S. Recovery Team could not positively identify the remains of T/4 Gerald J. Sterken, and 24 other men so they were buried as "Unknowns" at the new American Military Cemetery at Manila.
+After the war, the U.S. Recovery Team could not positively identify the remains of T/4 Gerald J. Sterken, and 24 other men, so they were buried the remains as "Unknowns" at the new American Military Cemetery at Manila.
 His name appears on the Tablets of the Missing at the cemetery.